-- Performance: This is the defining factor when compared to hybrid solutions, native will always win out.
-Although React Native has sufficient performance for most use cases, full native is better suited for resource-intensive apps such as those using 3D/AR/VR technology, as well as data or animation-heavy applications.
+- Performance: This is the defining factor when compared to hybrid solutions; native will always win out.
+Although React Native has sufficient performance for most use cases, full native is better suited for resource-intensive apps such as those using 3D/AR/VR technology and data or animation-heavy applications.

 - Device integration: Native gets access to all the capabilities of the underlying device.
 This means all the abilities of the associated hardware, sensors, SDKs, and platform-specific features are in play.
 To be concise, it gives more power to the developers to make a better product.

 - Access to new features: When a platform such as Android or iOS introduces a new capability, developers will have access to it straight away, often even before it makes its way into a public release.
 This can prove advantageous and even provide an edge in cases where the new feature helps improve the appeal of your app.